1st Georgia Infantry, Oglethorpe Light Infantry Sword

 Clarke reentered service as a Lieutenant and Drill Master at a Georgia Camp of Instruction.
 He was already serving, but his official appointment date was July 29, 1862.
 He continues in that position through 1863 at the least, but due to the dearth of records, his discharge date cannot be determined, but I assume that he served through the remainder of the War.

-He went to his reward on September 4, 1894; his earthly remains are buried in Magnolia Cemetery, Augusta, Richmond County, Georgia.
+He went to his reward on December 6th, 1889 and his earthly remains are buried in Magnolia Cemetery, Augusta, Richmond County, Georgia.

 The "Captains” ornate sword was presented to him by the men of the Oglethorpe Light Infantry in June of 1861.
 It was manufactured by Horstmann & Sons, Philadelphia.
 The sword and its scabbard are ornately decorated with solid silver, engraved patriotic Georgia motifs, and has an engraved silver grip.
 The blade is deeply etched with more patriotic motifs that are brought out into strong relief with a gold overlay on the recesses.

 The sword and its scabbard are in near new condition, still glowing with its original beauty.

 Powered by Web-Cat Copyright © 1996-2020 GrayCat Systems